ericswpark/awipe/README.md

 # awipe

-Android wiping app to help you wipe free space on your phone
+Android wiping app to help you wipe free space on your device

 Useful for old Android devices that do not have proper encryption or wiping mechanisms